Stacked log lines considered harmful

 }

-This requires a way for lower layers to pass data up without logging.
-The approach is to stash a mutable field collector in context.Context at the start of a request.
+You can stash a mutable field collector in context.Context at the start of a request.
 Lower layers append to it.
-The middleware reads it back and includes everything in one log line.
+A middleware reads it back and emits one structured line when the request completes.

 Start with a thread-safe container for log fields: